learn-co-curriculum/dsc-statistical-modeling/README.md

 > **A loss function evaluates how well your model represents the relationship between data variables**.

-If the model is unable to identify the underlying relationship between independent and dependent variable(s), the loss function will output a very high number.
+If the model is unable to identify the underlying relationship between the independent and dependent variable(s), the loss function will output a very high number.
 Consider the age vs. income example above.
 You can see that the linear model is not exactly touching each data point because these points do not exist in a line. the individual distance of each point from the line is the **loss** that the model exhibits.
 ![](images/loss.png)

 These individual losses, which is essentially the **vertical distance between the individual data points and the line** are taken into account to calculate the overall model loss.

-If the relationship is well modeled, the loss will be a low.
+If the relationship is well modeled, the loss will be low.
 As we change parameters of our model to try and improve results, our loss function is our best friend, telling us if we are on the right track.

 You'll learn about loss in further detail in upcoming lessons.